Love & Let Live

 Remember to stay calm and relaxed during the introductions.
 Any tension on your part will be transmitted to the animals and may increase the risk of an negative response.
 Keep your leash loose, but keep a firm grasp on it in case you need to pull your dog back for any reason.

 What should I do when we arrive home?

 Can my new dog share toys and food bowls with my current dog?

 Not all dogs like to share, so it is recommended to feed separately and monitor playtime with toys.
 Not wanting to share is normal canine behavior!

 Your new dog may ignore the current resident and want to explore your home.
 Be alert for very stiff body language, teeth display or growling.
 Both dogs may have a little anxiety, so it is important that you stay relaxed.
 Keeping the leashes on will afford you more control over the situation.
 You may simply step on the leash to stop either of the dogs.

 Always separate your dogs when you can not supervise them, such as when you are leaving your home.
 If you are not there to provide a leadership role, your dogs may be having negative interactions without you knowing it, which can lead to increased tension between them.

-Dogs adopted from shelters may be stressed out from living in a kennel environment.
-They may also have had bad experiences in the past that have made certain situations uncomfortable for them.
-For this reason, they may act out when they become over-stimulated or fearful.
+Dogs adopted from shelters require a decompression period following shelter life.
+They may have also experienced trauma in the past that make certain situations uncomfortable.
+For this reason, your pet may act out when they become over stimulated or fearful.
 This is a normal behavior that takes time and patience to overcome.